hackathonsforschools/website/docs/constitution.md

 ## Finances

-Finances for the **Hackathons for Schools Association** will be managed by the Core Team, who will be required to approve all expenditure on behalf of **H4S**.
+Finances for the **Hackathons for Schools** will be managed by the Core Team, who will be required to approve all expenditure on behalf of **H4S**.
 All financial transactions involving **H4S** must be recorded.
 This will primarily include travel to events where the member is representing **H4S**.
 Only standard-class travel will be paid for, but a member can choose to upgrade if they are willing to pay the difference.

 ## Changes to the Constitution

 Changes can be made to the constitution by voting on it.
 A suggestion should be raised with the Core Team, who are then able to arrange a way for all members to voice their opinion and vote on the inclusion of the amendment.

-## Dissolution of the Hackathons for Schools Association
+## Dissolution of Hackathons for Schools

 In order for **H4S** to be dissolved, the following procedure must be followed:
 - Members notified of a Special General Meeting.